kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-25: Giant Salamander Head

-A giant, carved, stone salamander head rises ominously from the Mephitic Marsh at this point.
-It resembles both the Great Pukel (9-40) and the colossal buried head (9-12) in appearance: the head is rounded, with no ears, huge saucer-shaped eyes, a slit nose, and a gaping maw some 10’ in size.
-The lower lip juts forward from the mouth, allowing liquid to drip from the head and upper lip into the open maw.
-The maw is filled with clear water, amid which glisten numerous pure white tears of Kauket (see new magic items).
-The head rises 25’ above the marsh, and its mouth is level with the nearby platform (10-24).
+* A giant, carved, stone salamander head rises ominously, 25' above the Mephitic Marsh.
+	* It resembles both the Great Pukel (9-40) and the colossal buried head (9-12): the head is rounded, with no ears, huge saucer-shaped eyes, a slit nose, and a gaping, 10' maw.
+Its mouth is level with the nearby platform (10-24).
+		* The lower lip juts forward from the mouth, allowing liquid to drip from the head and upper lip into the open maw.
+		* The maw is filled with clear water, amid which glisten 9 pure white tears of Kauket (new).

-The head is an extrusion of both Kauket and Rimmaq-Isfet on this plane; it continuously oozes a viscous white liquid that drips into the water of the head’s maw, where it turns into a tear of Kauket.
+	* The head is an extrusion of both Kauket and Rimmaq-Isfet on this plane.

-The head produces sufficient liquid for five tears of Kauket each day, up to a maximum of 15 tears.
-If collected and drunk before it can harden into a tear, the liquid causes permanent madness.
+		* It continuously oozes a viscous white liquid that drips into the water of the head’s maw, where it turns into tears of Kauket (5 / day, max 15 at a time).
+If collected and drunk before it hardens into a tear, the liquid causes permanent madness.

-Treasure:
-Nine tears of Kauket (see new magic items).

 ### 10-26: Pillar with Ledge

 * Another natural pillar rises from floor to ceiling in here.
 	* A small ledge is set into the pillar 10’ above the level of the marsh.
 		* The ledge contains a battered memorial to the legionaries of the Archontean 10th Legion (“the Glorious Tenth”), a copper casket within a stone cairn.
-			* Though corroded, the casket still bears the legion's distinctive numeral X (10).
+			* Though corroded, it still has the legion's distinctive numeral X (10).
 				* Within: a gladius +2, a cestus, a copper plaque, a scroll (Kentillian’s useful sphere, new), and an amulet of courage (see new magic items).
 					* The plaque reads (Mithric) “In memory of our brothers and sisters in the Glorious Tenth, who died to cleanse this foul site.”
 (2,500 gp to the modern polemarch of the legion).
 	* Pillar and ledge are heavily swathed in both the glowing friend and acid drops (flora).